 A day at The Swiss Side Iten

-Many of you are wondering what does a normal day in Kenya look like.
-We try here to give you some insides on how your daily life will be while training in Iten.
-Runners are mainly following the rythme of the sun and alternate between training, eating and resting.
+Many of you are wondering what does a normal day in Kenya look like ?
+Here, we try to give you some insides on how your daily life would be while training in Iten.
+Runners are mainly following the rythm of the sun and alternate between training, eating and resting.
 A full-time program that might look light from the first eye but believe us, there is never too much time to rest in Iten.

 6:15 AM : Morning Training

 Around 6:00 AM, the athletes wake up at the camp.
 Some drink coffee or eat a banana and some just stretch according to their Morning routine.
 Between 6:15 and 6:30 AM, they meet the groups around which mainly meet in Lily's, located 2 minutes away by running from The Swiss Side.
 The group leader is giving the daily program and the pace.
 According to the program, the group runs from 15 to 20 km around Iten, in Moiben (long run) or in Eldoret (Track).
 Most groups start easy and increase the pace on the second part, even during easy jogg.

 9:15 AM : Breakfast at The Swiss Side